‘Game Of Thrones’ Season 8, Episode 3: Who Died At The Battle Of Winterfell?

 Alys Karstark (Megan Parkinson) also seemed to be taken down.
 Although her death wasn’t shown on screen, in the end only Theon was left to protect Bran, so it seems that Alys was one of the unlucky characters to lose her life.

-Daenerys Targeryn’s dragon, Rhaegal, was also taken down in the battle.
+Daenerys Targaryen’s dragon, Rhaegal, was also taken down in the battle.
 Rhaegal fought hard against his former brother, Viserion, who after dying last season fought with the Night King.
 Both of the dragons died, and it seems that the last dragon, Drogon, may also be in bad shape, but he returned to Dany in the final moments of the episode.

 There were two heartbreaking deaths in Sunday’s Game of Thrones episode.
 Young Lyanna Mormont (Bella Ramsey) perished as she showed great courage while defending the gates at the castle.
-She used every ounce of her strength, but was ultimately taken down by a white walker giant just after she killed the giant with her ax.
+She used every ounce of her strength but was ultimately taken down by a white walker giant just after she killed the giant with her ax.

 Sadly, the Mormont name no longer lives on, as the final member of the family, Jorah Mormont (Iain Glen), died saving the woman he had pledged his love, loyalty, and life to.

-Jorah was a true soldier until the very end, and saved Daenerys from a heard of white walkers.
+Jorah was a true soldier until the very end and saved Daenerys from a heard of white walkers.
 The dragon queen sobbed at the loss of her most loyal adviser and friend in the final moments of the episode.

 The most shocking death of the night belonged to the Night King.
 Just when it looked like the undead general was about to kill Bran Stark and take over everything, Arya Stark came out of nowhere to kill him, which also dissipated his army.